 Although the total number of diabetic patients treated with native GLP-1 to date remains small, combined analyses of several studies shows uniform responses to GLP-1 with glucose lowering in all diabetic subjects analyzed to date.
 See Glucagon-like peptide 1 and its potential in the treatment of non-insulin-dependent diabetes mellitus.
 Horm Metab Res.
 1997 Sep;29(9):411-6.
 Nevertheless, it seems clear that there is a spectrum of GLP-1 responses in subjects with Type 2 diabetes, with the greatest 'GLP-1 effectiveness' observed in short term intravenous infusion studies, in subjects with more modest impairment in fasting hyperglycemia.
 See Determinants of the effectiveness of glucagon-like peptide-1 in type 2 diabetes.
 J Clin Endocrinol Metab.
 2001 Aug;86(8):3853-60

-Similarly, although long term data for GLP-1 treatment of diabetics is currently lacking, treatment of diabetic patients for 3-6 weeks with subcutaneous GLP-1 was efficacious in several small pilot studies, Subcutaneous glucagon-like peptide-1 improves postprandial glycaemic control over a 3-week period in patients with early type 2 diabetes.
+Similarly, although long term data for use of native GLP-1 in the treatment of diabetics is currently lacking, treatment of diabetic patients for 3-6 weeks with subcutaneous GLP-1 was efficacious in several small pilot studies, Subcutaneous glucagon-like peptide-1 improves postprandial glycaemic control over a 3-week period in patients with early type 2 diabetes.
 Clin Sci (Colch).
 1998 Sep;95(3):325-9 and Glucagon-like peptide-1 (GLP-1): a trial of treatment in non-insulin -dependent diabetes mellitus.
 Eur J Clin Invest.
 1997 Jun;27(6):533-6

 For results of longer term studies in human subjects, see, GLP-1 analogues and human diabetes